m3rcer/m3rcer.github.io/_posts/ctf/HackTheBox_Schooled_Writeup/2021-05-06-HTB_Schooled_Writeup.md

 ## ENUMERATION

-- Beginning enumeration using nmap using a default script and version scan with the verbosity on to see open ports on the fly without having to wait for the scan to finish.
+- Beginning enumeration with nmap using a default script and version scan with the verbosity on to see open ports on the fly without having to wait for the scan to finish.
 Ports 22,80 are found open.
     ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/ctf/HackTheBox_Schooled_Writeup/images/schooled1.png)
 - Scanning for all ports using nmap shows **mysql** is running on port **33060**.
     ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/ctf/HackTheBox_Schooled_Writeup/images/schooled2.png)